 Be sure the meeting takes place in a quiet, private area.
 You might give your loved one a cup of hot coffee or tea to hold.
 The warmth is comforting and encourages the perception of other people as emotionally warm, generous, and caring.

-A doctor with a talent for delivering bad news will acknowledge emotions with silence.
-If you feel rushed or suspect your loved one needs more time, you might say, “I need a minute.”
+If you suspect your loved one needs more time, you might say, “I need a minute.”
 Many doctors keep talking while the patient is too stunned to hear much at all.
 Having a moment to let the news sink in always helps.

 Many doctors adopt military metaphors, for instance, calling the immune system a defending army.
 The idea goes back as early as the 1600s when the poet John Donne wrote of illness as a cannon that “batters all.”
 A 2010 study found that physicians speaking to patients with advanced cancers used metaphors in nearly two-thirds of their conversations.
 The patients regarded doctors who used more metaphors and analogies as better communicators.

-You can’t be sure how your loved one will react, but you might let a doctor know tactfully if you think fighting metaphors will back-fire (see what I mean?).
+You can’t be sure how your loved one will react, but you might let a doctor know tactfully if you think fighting metaphors will backfire.
 Seeing cancer as a “challenge” rather than an “enemy” was linked to less anxiety and depression three years later, in a study of 1,012 Canadian breast cancer patients.
 Many patients feel obligated to be upbeat, other research suggests.
 Fighting metaphors may encourage them to hide their distress.